Katharina Franziska von Wattenwyl

 Katharina Franziska von Wattenwyl (December 1645 – 21 November 1714) was a Swiss aristocrat and spy.
 During the Nine Years' War she served as a spy for Louis XIV, for which she was imprisoned at Käfigturm, tortured, and charged with espionage and high treason by the court in Bern.
 She was sentenced to death in 1690 but, upon the requests of her family, her sentence was reduced to life in exile.
-She was released from prison in 1692 and fled to Valangin Castle in the County of Neuchâtel, where she lived the remainder of her life.
+She was released from prison in 1692 and fled to Valangin Castle in the Principality of Neuchâtel, where she lived the remainder of her life.
 While in exile, she wrote a memoir that she dedicated to her second husband, Samuel Perregaux.

 Early life

 Katharina Franziska von Wattenwyl was born in December 1645 at the Bonmont Abbey in Chéserex.
 She was from a Bernese patrician family and was the youngest of eleven children of Gabriel von Wattenwyl, bailiff of Bonmont and Oron, and his cousin Barbara von Wattenwyl.
 She grew up at Oron Castle in Vaud but lived with various relatives after she was orphaned at the age of thirteen.

 Von Wattenwyl was an accomplished equestrian.
 At the age of twenty, she got into an argument with a French noblewoman, challenging her to a night time duel on horseback with pistols.
 Upon discovering that courtiers had removed the ammunition from their pistols, the duel continued with swords until a relative broke up the fight.
 News of the incident soon spread across Europe, leading Christina, Queen of Sweden to invite von Wattenwyl to serve as her lady-in-waiting at the Swedish court.
 Von Wattenwyl's family prevented her from accepting Queen Christina's invitation, as the queen had converted to Catholicism and the von Wattenwyls were staunch Protestants.

 On another occasion, von Wattenwyl mastered a horse that had been regarded as untameable, leading to the owner gifting her a pair of double-barrel pistols.
 She used one of the pistols to shoot a Palatinate Count who harassed her while she was on a hunt.